hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 bird.set(LedSpriteProperty.Blink, 300)
 ```

 Here, the variable `bird` is declared in TypeScript and initiated as `null`.
-One of the syntax of declaring a varible in TypeScript is: `let identifier:data-type = value;`.
+One of the syntax of declaring a variable in TypeScript is: `let identifier:data-type = value;`.
 Learn more about variables in TypeScript [here](https://www.typescriptlang.org/docs/handbook/variable-declarations.html).

 The `game.createSprite(x,y)` creates a sprite(our bird) in position (x, y) on the 5x5 grid of LEDs.